Specialty and Affiliated Societies

 If you are interested in becoming a member of a specialty society or would like more information, contact LaCoya Boone at 713-524-4267, ext.
 224 or email@example.com.

 Affiliated and International Medical Societies

-The HCMS Council of International and Affiliated Medical Societies is composed of the presidents or a representative from each of the international medical societies in Harris County, the Houston Medical Forum and the Physicians Organization of Women.
+The HCMS Council of International and Affiliated Medical Societies is composed of the presidents or a representative from each of the international medical societies in Harris County and the Houston Medical Forum.

 The primary goals for the Council are communication, collaboration and participation.
 The Council convenes at least two times per year to discuss the activities of the societies and those of HCMS and the Texas Medical Association (TMA).

 - Keeping the leadership apprised of legislative and socioeconomic issues;

 - Collaborating with members of the international medical community to take action on legislative and socioeconomic issues, i.e., contacting legislators, testifying before legislative subcommittees, etc.;